Kodaira dimension of moduli spaces of hyperk\"ahler varieties: Monodromy and pullbacks for K K3[n] type with low divisibility.

 and $M\equiv \left|R_{>0}\cap V_-\right|\mod 2$.
 Finally, we have $Q\cap V_-=\langle r \rangle$, and

 \end{proof}

-We have to choose our embedding $Q_h\hookrightarrow E_8$ ensuring not only to have a controlled number of roots in the orthogonal complement, but also in such a way that the reflection $\sigma_v$ defined in Lemma \ref{lemma:sec_K3n:Ohat=Otilde} can be extended to an involution $\widetilde{\sigma}_v\in O(E_8)$ satisfying \eqref{eq:sec_K3n+:V}.
-Note that if $\gamma\in \{1,2\}$, by Remark~\ref{rem:sec_K3n:a's}, we may choose
+We have to choose our embedding $Q_h\hookrightarrow E_8$ not only to have a controlled number of roots in the orthogonal complement, but also in such a way that the reflection $\sigma_v$ defined in Lemma \ref{lemma:sec_K3n:Ohat=Otilde} can be extended to an involution $\widetilde{\sigma}_v\in O(E_8)$ satisfying \eqref{eq:sec_K3n+:V}.
+Note that if $\gamma\in \{1,2\}$, by Proposition~\ref{prop:sec_K3n:a's}, we may choose

 In particular, by Lemma~\ref{lemma:sec_K3n:h}, $h\in \Lambda$ can be chosen as